CGreff/RedPencilKata/README.md

 * Items can be uniquely identified by some value (I chose its name).
 * The duration will only care about 30 *days* inclusive, and not that 30 * 24 hours have passed since the reduction.
 * More may come if I encounter them..

+## Note ##

+I got kind of carried away and didn't commit things incrementally because I left stuff in various states of broken throughout my dev process.
+I will admit I cheated on the TDD thing a bit when I had the (unbrilliant) idea to use a ScheduledExecutorService to automatically demote items after their expiry periods.
+My brain wasn't having a lot of fun figuring out how to write good tests for that without mocking integral pieces of the business logic, so I just started writing it and put off the test for that later.

+Well, the rest sort of came out too.
+Fortunately I thought better of the executor service bit.
+Something about tying each promoted item to a thread didn't sit right with me.